-The generous support of the People’s Postcode Lottery allows NGS to reach a wider public across Scotland and helps them to make spectacular exhibitions and acquisitions for the enjoyment and inspiration of visitors of all ages.
+The generous support of People’s Postcode Lottery enables NGS to share the collection across Scotland and further afield, to inspire people of all ages.

-Director-General of the National Galleries of Scotland, Sir John Leighton said:
+Sir John Leighton, Director-General of the National Galleries of Scotland, says:

 Entry to the permanent collections of the National Galleries of Scotland is free.
-To help the galleries remain accessible to all, please sign up to play People's Postcode Lottery.
 For more information on the galleries and exhibitions, visit www.nationalgalleries.org.
-You can also become a Friend of the National Galleries to further support this good cause.